-Please note: If you're applying for project funding under the Rangahau Hauora Māori research investment stream, you'll need to apply using the 2020 Rangahau Hauora Māori Project Full application form (RHM220F).
-For other research investment streams, please use the 2020 Project Full application form (GA220F).
+If you're applying for Project funding under the Rangahau Hauora Māori research investment stream, you'll need to apply using the 2020 Rangahau Hauora Māori Project EOI and full application forms.
+For the Health and Wellbeing and the Improving Outcomes for Acute and Chronic Conditions research investment streams, please use the 2020 Project EOI and full application forms.

-The below slideshow explains changes to the HRC's Research Impact assessment criterion, which has been revised for the 2020 Project and Programme funding rounds.
+The below slideshow provides information on the HRC's Research Impact assessment criterion for the Project and Programme funding rounds.
 We have also produced some feedback for applicants, which might be helpful.
 You can find a short summary here.

 Additional reading: Research impact assessment slideshow notes